 |Low Dollar Value Purchase||$0 to $10,000||*Department Manager/Supervisor or Authorized Team Member||n/a||Department Manager, Superintendent or Supervisor|

-*Value of Authority shall be as directed by Department Director.
+*Value of Authority shall be as directed by General Manger/Director.

 The Storeskeeper’s role is to order routine supplies for use by operating departments.
 As required, the Storeskeeper shall provide payment release authority as part of the inventory management process of goods.

 A monthly Non-Agenda information report is to be forwarded to Council providing the award history from the previous month of awards greater than $100,000.